-To the hypothesis that any state of affairs <are> information, an alternative was proposed by writing that any state of affairs <can be> information.
-For thermometer’s graduation marks or glass window’s ice flowers are first to be encoded in order to be an information.
-These physical representations are believed not to be propositional but to be marks to be encoded or interpreted.
-But I believe that marks are nothing but a syntactical structure.
-These syntactical units are open to various semantical interpretations.
-Syntactical units as non-cognitive process can be turned into semantical units as cognitive process.
-Informations are syntactical order as the procession object of causal relation and are open to a range of scope for interpretations physical or social.
+To the hypothesis that any state of affairs is information, Choi et al. (1998) have proposed an alternative view that any state of affairs can be information, since a thermometer’s graduation marks or a glass window’s ice flowers are first encoded in order to be information.
+These physical representations are not propositions but rather marks to be encoded or interpreted.
+I believe that marks can be understood as syntactic structures.
+These syntactic units are open to various semantic interpretations.
+Syntactic units as non-cognitive processes can be turned into semantic units as cognitive processes (Rim 1999, Floridi 2010, and Floridi 2017).
+While physical marks are not themselves propositions prior to being interpreted they form a syntactic chain that enables information processing to produce an appropriate semantic interpretation.

-Informations are integrational to the extent that they are syntactical.
-Informations are integrational also in that they consist of webs of properties of states of affairs.
-It would be hard to explain states of affairs in terms of substance dualism but states of affairs can be better explained in terms of dispositions.
-It looks that property dispositions, physical or mental, follow passively rules of information procession.
-But property dispositions are integrational as one property engages in other properties actively and positively.
-Such integration can yield something which is novel while states of affairs are inter-connected.
-Bricks and house are not reducible to each other in that they are separate units but their dispositional properties can be intger-connected to integrate into a brick house.
-Punctiliousness of a ice cube is not the result of simple combination of various elements of the ice cube but the higher property which is resulted from interactions of properties of those elements in a special way.
+Information is integrational to the extent that it is syntactic.
+Information is also integrational in that it consists of webs of properties of states of affairs, which can be understood in terms of dispositions.
+Property dispositions, physical or mental, obey rules of information processing, and they are integrational as one property engages with other properties actively and positively.
+Such integration can yield something which is novel, while states of affairs are inter-connected.
+For example, the bricks of a house are separate units but their dispositional properties can be integrated into a brick house.
+The cold compression of an ice cube is not the result of the simple combination of various elements of the ice cube; it is rather a higher property resulting from the interactions of the properties of those elements.
+The hypothesis that information is ubiquitous is tantamount to the claim that all things are informational or that there is no thing that is not informational.
+Therefore, the hypothesis is empirical in nature.
+But it can also be tested by means of a thought experiment.
+Suppose that a given thing is not informational.
+Then there is no way that it can interact with anything else in the world, for it does not have a structure in which it can assume any role to play in this world.
+It would be either a thing that does not belong in this world or a thing that does not exist.
+Either way it would not be admissible in this world.

-If informations of the reality is ubiquitous then this is to be an empirical hypothesis for a test.
-What would be conditions to test information ubiquity?
-One of conditions is to be a condition that integration of an object is to be exhibited in a concrete context.
-An object x should satisfy the condition for integration test, which may be given as follows: (i) If an object x should have faced a new situation s, then x might have adjusted itself in a way to fit s-situation so that x should stay as x; (ii) If x could not have adjusted to s-situation then x might have remained as a weakened x or x might have disintegrated into y.
-This would be like

-a sandcastle which can be weakened or crumbled upon sea wave or an atomic nucleus which is transformed by release of particles or photons.

-3) Location
+3.3 Location